 Office of the Australian Information Commissioner

 Sydney NSW 2001

-Burke and Associates Lawyers will take reasonable steps to keep any personal information we hold about you secure.
-However, except to the extent liability cannot be excluded due to the operation of statute, Burke and Associates Lawyers excludes all liability (including in negligence) for the consequences of any unauthorised access to your personal information.
+Burke Lawyers will take reasonable steps to keep any personal information we hold about you secure.
+However, except to the extent liability cannot be excluded due to the operation of statute, Burke Lawyers excludes all liability (including in negligence) for the consequences of any unauthorised access to your personal information.
 Please notify us immediately if you become aware of any breach of security.

 We may store your files in hard copy or electronically in our ordinary IT systems.
 These may include Australian-based cloud servers or the servers of third parties within Australia.

 We implement a range of physical and electronic security measures to protect the personal information that we hold, including:

 - mandatory password protection and multifactor authentication to enable any access to our network (users are required to change their passwords at regular intervals);

 - hardware encryption on desktops, laptops and portable storage devices;